miragejs/ember-cli-mirage/docs/latest/defining-routes.md

 ---

 That's the essentials of defining your routes.
-But don't leave just yet!
-JSON APIs have become more standardized, so Mirage has the concept of *shorthands* to deal with common API scenarios.
-These shorthands can replace many of your custom route handlers, dramatically simplifying your server definition.

-Read on to learn more.
+Next, you'll learn how to seed your database with some starting data, both in development and testing.